Selected topics designed to acquaint nonspecialists with examples of mathematical reasoning. May not be taken for credit after 215 or higher.

 Understanding, communicating, and representing mathematical ideas; problem solving; reasoning and proof; and using symbolism.
 Patterns and algebraic thinking, place value and decimals, geometry, and mathematical modeling.
 Pre: 111.

 Algebra review, functions with special attention to polynomial, rational exponential and logarithmic functions, composed and inverse functions, techniques of graphing.
-Credit not allowed for 134 and 140, or 134 and 161.
+A-F only.
 Pre: two years of high school algebra, one year of plane geometry.

 Algebra review, functions with special attention to polynomial, rational, exponential, and logarithmic functions, algebra of functions, techniques of graphing, differentiation and integration of algebraic functions, applications in economics and social sciences.
-Credit allowed for only one of 134, 135, or 161.
 A-F only.

 (3 hr) Introduction to numerical algorithms and structured programming using Fortran, MATLAB, or other appropriate language.
 Pre: one semester of calculus (203, 215, 241, 242, 243, 244, 251A, 252A, or 253A) (or concurrent), or consent.